Copyright © 2002-2007 Thomas M. Eastep

 /etc/shorewall and modify the

-After you have installed Shorewall, locate the three-interface Sample configuration:
+After you have installed Shorewall, locate the two-interfaces samples:

-If you installed using the tarball, the samples are in the Samples/three-interfaces directory in the tarball.
+If you installed using the tarball, the samples are in the Samples/two-interfaces directory in the tarball.

-If you installed using a Shorewall 3.x .deb, the samples are in /usr/share/doc/shorewall/examples/three-interfaces.
+If you installed using a Shorewall 3.x .deb, the samples are in /usr/share/doc/shorewall/examples/two-interfaces.
 You must install the shorewall-doc package.

 You do not need the shorewall-doc package to have access to the